groq/groq-api-cookbook/replit-examples/conversational-chatbot-langchain/README.md

 # Groq LangChain Conversational Chatbot

-This repository contains a simple application that allows users to interact with a conversational chatbot powered by LangChain.
+A simple application that allows users to interact with a conversational chatbot powered by LangChain.
 The application uses the Groq API to generate responses and maintains a history of the conversation to provide context for the chatbot's responses.

 ## Features